MehtaShruti/Data-Analysis-using-Python-Coursework/midterm/readme.md

-**Question 1** : It is  focused on the enron email analysis, which basically revolved around the two main people involved in the scandal, Kenneth Lay and Jeffrey Skilling.
+**Question 1** : It is  focused on the enron email analysis, which basically revolved around the two main people involved in the scandal, Kenneth Lay and Jeffrey Skilling..

 **ANALYSIS I**: